Weather’s Pervasive Impact on Aviation

 Radar and Satellite

-NEXRAD radar shows precipitation intensity and movement.
-Satellite imagery reveals cloud cover, fog formation, and large-scale weather patterns.
+NEXRAD radar shows precipitation intensity and movement in near real-time.
+Satellite imagery reveals cloud cover, fog formation, and large-scale patterns.
+Together they give meteorologists a solid picture of what’s happening now.

 Numerical Weather Prediction